DangViTin/linuxlearn/book/part2-baremetal/ch11-ivt-dcd-image.md

 ```

 The script is 60 lines but does everything the U-Boot `mkimage -T imximage` tool does for the simple case.
 The only feature we left out is DCD support, which we add in Chapter 14 once we need it.
-> **MCU bridge:** Think of U-Boot like a much larger boot stub plus debug monitor: it initializes hardware, loads the next image, and gives you commands before Linux starts.
-> **DCD:** Device Configuration Data: ROM-executed register writes that prepare clocks and DDR before your code runs.
-> **U-Boot:** the bootloader that initializes enough hardware to load and start the Linux kernel.

 - **The length field in the IVT header is big-endian.** Everything else in the IVT is little-endian.
 NXP did this.
 We don't.
 The `struct.pack('>BHB', ...)` line handles it.
 This is the single most common "I wrote my own mkimage and the ROM rejects it" bug.
 - **`BootData.length` includes the IVT and the 4 KB padding.** Not just the code.
 If you forget the `IMAGE_OFFSET` part of the addend, the ROM stops loading before your `.text` even starts.
 - **`csf_addr = 0`** disables **HAB** (High Assurance Boot, NXP's signed-boot framework.
 Ch 124) signature checking.
 Setting it to a non-zero address would point the ROM at a CSF (Command Sequence File) it must verify.
-> **HAB:** High Assurance Boot, NXP's ROM-enforced secure boot mechanism on i.MX SoCs.

 ## 11.3  Building and inspecting